Elisabeth Bik: Science integrity

 Bik started to focus on science integrity in 2013, when she discovered that one of her publications had been plagiarised.
 One evening in January 2014, she found duplicated images with manipulations in papers from Case Western Reserve University School of Medicine.
 She decided to dedicate her free time to looking for questionable practices in scientific publications, and specialized in tracking down image manipulation in studies.

 In 2014, she started the blog Microbiome Digest, where she provided easy-to-understand commentaries on recent scientific papers.
 The blog soon became a success, and Bik enlisted help from her colleagues on Twitter to manage the content.
 She is also an active contributor to Retraction Watch and PubPeer, highlighting scientific papers that present falsified, duplicated, and questionable data, such as in western blot images.

 Together with Arturo Casadevall and Ferric Fang, Bik published an mBio paper investigating the prevalence of these questionable practices within published scientific papers, where they found nearly 400 papers with intentional figure manipulation (i.e. about 800 duplicate images).
 She estimates half of these were created with the intention to mislead.
-Bik is active on the social media micro-blogging platform Twitter, where she posts potentially duplicated figures for her more than 114,000 Twitter followers (as of November 2021) to investigate.
+Bik is active on Twitter, where she posts potentially duplicated figures for her more than 114,000 followers (as of November 2021) to investigate.
 Her investigations have exposed significant levels of scientific misconduct in several journals.
 In 2018, Bik was featured on the pop science podcast "Everything Hertz."

 In 2019, Bik announced via Twitter that she was taking a year off paid work to investigate scientific misconduct, the subject on which she co-authored a preregistered test suggesting that "academic culture, peer control, cash-based publication incentives and national misconduct policies", but not pressure to publish, may affect scientific integrity, with nationality being a stronger predictor than individual attributes.
 Her analysis of 960 recent papers published in Molecular and Cellular Biology found that 59 (6.1%) contained inappropriately duplicated images, from which 5 papers were subsequently retracted and 41 papers had corrections published, and led to a pilot image screening program at the journal identifying problems with 14.5% of subsequent submissions.

 In February 2020, Science reported that Bik had identified over 400 research papers published in China over the previous three years, apparently all originating from the same research paper mill company providing full service production of articles describing fake research for medical students on demand.
 Bik said, "students in China need to have a paper published to get their MD, but they do not have time to do research, so that is an unrealistic goal."